 let loopback = IpAddr::V6(String::from("::1"));

-We attach data to each variant of the enum directly, no need for an extra struct.
+We attach data to each variant of the enum directly, so there is no need for an extra struct.

-There’s another advantage to using an enum over a struct: each variant can store different kinds of data.
+There’s another advantage to using an enum rather than a struct: each variant can have different types and amounts of associated data.
 Version four type IP addresses will always have four numeric components that will have values between 0 and 255.
-If we wanted to store V4 addresses as four u8s but still express V6 addresses as Strings, we wouldn’t be able to with a struct.
+If we wanted to store V4 addresses as four u8 values but still express V6 addresses as one String value, we wouldn’t be able to with a struct.
 Enums handle this case with ease:

 enum IpAddr {